jrsbaum/pokedex-app/README.md

 ## Pokedex app to improve and show you my skills in Web development with Angular and Bootstrap.
 `link` https://pokedex-jrsbaum.vercel.app

+## Open API
+For this project I used the `PokeAPI`. https://pokeapi.co/about PokeAPI provides a RESTful API interface to highly detailed objects built from thousands of lines of data related to Pokémon.

 # PokedexApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3.